opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/11_access_rights.md

 ## Change log (vs. Version 2)
 - Introduced a new example that adheres to the recommended controlled vocabulary.
-- The access right property is no inherided from dcat:Resource
+- The access right property is now inherided from dcat:Resource

 ## Discussion
 - Should only used for rough classification.